---tune: fine tunes the library for the host used for compilation.
+- --tune: fine tunes the library for the host used for compilation.
 Tuning the package adjusts thresholds by running a large number of comparative tests and creates a file tune.h in the build directory, that will be used from now on, overriding the ones in src/kernel/none/ and src/kernel/gmp/.
 It will take a while: about 30 minutes.
 Expect a small performance boost, perhaps a 10% speed increase compared to default settings.

---graphic=lib: enables a particular graphic library.
-The default is X11 on most platforms, but PARI can use Qt, fltk or win32 (GDI), or even dump a ps or svg file and open it using an external viewer.

---time=function: chooses a timing function.
+Note that this is dependent on the --mt option, so make sure to include the relevant value, as in Configure --tune --mt=pthread. - --graphic=lib: enables a particular graphic library.
+The default is X11 on most platforms, but PARI can use fltk or win32 (GDI), or even dump a ps or svg file and open it using an external viewer. - --time=function: chooses a timing function.
 The default usually works fine, however you can use a different one that better fits your needs.
 PARI can use getrusage, clock_gettime, times or ftime as timing functions.
 (Not all timing functions are available on all platforms.)
 The three first functions give timings in terms of CPU usage of the current task, approximating the complexity of the algorithm.
 The last one, ftime, gives timings in terms of absolute (wall-clock) time.
-Moreover, the clock_gettime function is more precise, but much slower (at the time of this writing), than getrusage or times.

---with-runtime-perl=perl: absolute path to the runtime perl binary to be used by the gphelp and tex2mail scripts.
+Moreover, the clock_gettime function is more precise, but much slower (at the time of this writing), than getrusage or times. - --with-runtime-perl=perl: absolute path to the runtime perl binary to be used by the gphelp and tex2mail scripts.
 Defaults to the path found by Configure on the build host (usually /usr/bin/perl).
 For cross-compiling builds, when the target and build hosts have mismatched configurations; suggested values are